flowcore-io/luttaka-open/README.md

 # Basic features for conference administrators

 - Tickets
-- [ ] Manual registration of sold schemas
+- [ ] Manual registration of sold tickets
-- [ ] See which schemas have been bought
+- [ ] See which tickets have been bought
-- [ ] Assign schemas that have been bought
+- [ ] Assign tickets that have been bought
 - [ ] Print participant label
 - [ ] Check-in participant (scan QR-code)
 - Networking